erdincka/catchx/README.md

 This application expects certain runtime environment (container) with required libraries and OS environment variables configured.
 This is done in the app image available on [GitHub](https://github.com/erdincka/catchx-image).

-Before running the demo, ensure that you have Ezmeral Data Fabric connectivity is established and a user ticket is generated for the user defined in `MAPR_USER` environment variable.
+Before running the demo, you have to configure the app to access the cluster that you will run the demo.

 App uses `/app/*` volumes on the connected cluster, so do not run this app on a cluster which already has this path/volume configured.